Farxa/Farxa/README.md

 > — Aaron Swartz
 >
 >
 > "I don't know about other people, I'll say it for myself.
 I don't want to be a slave.
 I don't want people whom I don't know to decide my fate.
 I don't want a leash on my neck.
 I don't want a cage, even if it is a platinum one.
 I don't want to be rejected or branded.
-"I don't want to hide what I am thinking.
-I don't want to bow my head, "and I won't do it.
-"That's not what I was born for."
+I don't want to hide what I am thinking.
+I don't want to bow my head, and I won't do it.
+That's not what I was born for."
 >
 > — Maya Plisetskaya